raphaelholca/hebbianCNN/README.md

 Args:
 - images_side (int): side of the input images in pixels (total pixel number in image if images_side^2).
 - n_classes (int): number of classes in the dataset.
 Used to set the number of neurons in the classificaion layer.
 - init_file (str, optional): path to file where weights are saved.
 Give path to load pretrained weights from file or leave empty for random weigth initialization.
-Default: ''
+Default: "" (random initialization)

 ###### train(images, labels)

-Train Hebbian convolutional neural network
+Trains Hebbian convolutional neural network

 Args:
-- images (3D numpy array): images to train the Network on. images matrix must be 3D: [num_images, images_side, images_side]
+- images (3D numpy array): images to train the Network on.
+Images matrix must be 3D: [images_num, images_side, images_side]
 - labels (1D numpy array): labels of the training images.

 returns: